You don't need to be a gourmet to make your pooch and your wallet happy!

 Take the Next Step:

-- Visit the TDS library for more on homemade dog food and other ways to save on Fido's kibble.
+- Discover more homemade dog food tips and recipes and other ways to save on Fido's kibble by visiting the Dollar Stretcher Library.

 Share your thoughts about this article with the editor.